LeoLaneseEque2/Angular-Automated-Signal-Best-Practices-I-Apply-in-Production/README.md

-# Angular Automated Signal Best Practices I Apply in Production
+# Angular Automated Signal Best Practices I Apply in Production -Angular Workshop - Eque2 (©)

 > Angular Signals best practices Eque2 Workshop to explore the code benefits of the new Angular reactive path